Project Hail Mary: Plot

-Grace is forced to choose between returning to Earth but dooming the Eridians, or saving the Eridians and his own starvation on Erid, where the food is toxic to humans.
+Grace is forced to choose between returning to Earth as a hero but dooming the Eridians, or saving the Eridians while facing his own starvation on Erid where the food is toxic to humans.
 Grace sends the beetles back to Earth with Taumoeba farms and instructions to save the Sun.
-Grace locates the Blip-A and reunites with Rocky.
-Rocky is overjoyed and points out the possibility that Grace could consume Taumoeba, giving him a chance at survival.
+He locates the Blip-A and rescues Rocky, who is overjoyed and points out the possibility that Grace could survive by consuming Taumoeba.

 Sixteen years later, Grace is living on Erid, now rid of its Astrophage infection.
-Using a digital archive of human knowledge, the Eridians have built Grace a comfortable environment and synthetic food.
-Rocky tells Grace that Earth’s Sun has returned to its original luminance, meaning Grace's mission was a success.
-Knowing that humanity has survived on Earth, Grace contemplates returning to his home planet before returning to work teaching a classroom of young Eridians about science.
+Using Grace's digital archive of human knowledge, the Eridians have built him a comfortable environment and synthetic food.
+Rocky tells Grace that Earth's Sun has returned to its original luminance, marking the success of Grace's mission.
+Knowing that humanity has survived on Earth, Grace contemplates going home before returning to his current job as a science teacher for young Eridian students.

 Writing process

 In a profile in The New York Times, Weir says that after completing The Martian, he began a multi-volume space opera called Zhek, about a substance that could absorb electromagnetic radiation and be used as a fuel for interstellar travel.
 He wrote 75,000 words before abandoning the project and beginning his novel Artemis (2017).
 Several elements from Zhek were brought over to Project Hail Mary, including a ruthless bureaucrat character and an energy-absorbing substance used as starship fuel.

+Weir told Science Friday that the idea for Astrophage arose out of his desire to have humans discover a fuel that converted matter into energy.
+He decided having a mad scientist invent it was not believable, and other interesting parts of a crashed alien spaceship would overcomplicate the idea.
+The idea of fuel that could convert matter into energy sounded biological.